 Brixen, Italien, 19.09.2018 – Durst, Hersteller von zukunftsweisenden digitalen Druck- und Produktionstechnologien, ist vom 25.-27.
 September zu Gast auf der Fachpack 2018 in Nürnberg.

-Hier präsentiert das Segment Corrugated Packaging & Display Printing sein erfolgreiches Multi-Pass Drucksystem Delta WT 250, das kürzlich mit dem SGIA-Award als bestes, wasserbasiertes Flachbett-Drucksystem ausgezeichnet wurde, nachdem es bereits 2017 den EDP-Award erhielt.
-Der Delta WT 250 steht für individuelle, hochqualitative und geruchsfreie Drucke in Offsetqualität und weiß mit einem jährlichen Druckvolumen von mehr als 500.000 m2 zu überzeugen.
+Hier präsentiert das Segment Corrugated Packaging & Display Printing sein erfolgreiches Multi-Pass Drucksystem WT 250, das kürzlich mit dem SGIA-Award als bestes, wasserbasiertes Flachbett-Drucksystem ausgezeichnet wurde, nachdem es bereits 2017 den EDP-Award erhielt.
+Der WT 250 steht für individuelle, hochqualitative und geruchsfreie Drucke in Offsetqualität und weiß mit einem jährlichen Druckvolumen von mehr als 500.000 m2 zu überzeugen.
 Das ist einzigartig im Markt.
 Eine optimale Job-Verarbeitung garantiert die neue Durst Workflow-Lösung und präventive Wartungskonzepte die stetige Maschinenbereitschaft.
 Am Vorabend der Fachpack laden Durst und die Hein Verpackungen GmbH zu einer „Print & Pretzels“ Open-House Veranstaltung ein.
 Eine Anmeldung für Medienvertreter ist über den folgenden Link möglich: Print & Pretzels 2018.

 „Unser jüngstes Segment „Corrugated Packaging & Display Printing“ ist seit zwei Jahren operativ tätig und hat bereits reichlich für Furore gesorgt“, sagt Barbara Schulz, Vice President Global Sales der Durst Group. „Unsere installierte Basis an Multi-Pass Drucksystemen steigt kontinuierlich und unsere Kunden haben sich mit der Durst Water Technology neue Marktchancen erschlossen.“